eastonYi/espnet/README.md

 export CUDA_PATH=$CUDAROOT
 ```

+### Step 2
+Notation
+I recommend installing the KALDI first, since the make step here is to install the KALDI in a standard way
+since it needs to create an env with miniconda, which is complex, one can skip this and install each package step by step in current env (check the MAKEFILE to see what are needed)
+the kaldi need to compile before use because some executable programs are needed by espnet.
+However, not the whole kaldi is required, so one can only conpile parts of the directories that is used in espnet, such the src/featbin/.
+Change the MAKEFILE in the directory.
 ### Step 2-A) installation with compiled Kaldi
 Install Python libraries and other required tools with [miniconda](https://conda.io/docs/glossary.html#miniconda-glossary)
 ```sh
 $ cd tools